Home

 Compulsive Eating Disorder

-What is Compulsive eating disorder, and is it the same as Binge eating (BED) disorder?
+What is Compulsive Eating Disorder, and is it the same thing known as Binge Eating (BED) Disorder?

-The difference being, in isolated cases a compulsive eater may eat small amounts of food throughout the day without even being overweight, and therefore not be considered a binge eater.
+-The difference being, in some isolated cases a compulsive eater may be compelled to eat small amounts (although not in excess) of food many, many times throughout the day (without even being overweight), therefore not actually "bingeing" or considered a binge eater. (but definitely compulsive)

--This type of compulsive eater may eventually become a binge eater as well, if the problem is not addressed and controlled.
+This type of compulsive eater may eventually become a binge eater as well, if the problem is not addressed and controlled. (if small amounts increase)

-Whichever you call it, a compulsive eating disorder is the most common of all eating disorders.
+Whichever you call it, compulsive or binge eating, it is the most common of all eating disorders.
 It affects 2% of men but is more likely to be seen in women (3½%) both in late teens and early 20s. (but can occur in anyone)

 It is also present in over 30% of those who seek treatment for excessive weight gain, as compulsive over eating eventually leads to obesity.
 These percentages are likely much higher, as so many go undetected.